salcode/stop-emails/readme.txt

 Unfortunately in either of these cases, this plugin will not help you.

 = I want to log the emails that are stopped =

 You can enable logging of stopped emails on the admin menu page Settings > Stop Emails

+= Why would I want install in the mu-plugins directory? = Activating a plugin normally, requires logging into the site.
+Installing the file in the mu-plugins directory allows you to activate the plugin without logging in.
+Personally, I find this helpful when setting up an existing site locally.

 == Screenshots ==